sandersaares-actions/make-version-string/README.md

-Generates a useful version string of the form `1.2.3-timestamp-sha`, with an optional branch prefix.
+Generates a useful version string of the form `1.2.3-timestamp-commit`, with an optional branch prefix.

+The timestamp is alphanumerically sortable to ensure a stable sort order by version string age (if prefix is equal).

 # Example workflow